daczarne/legion/docs/README.md

 - `.markdownlint.yaml` defines the rules that Md files need to follow.
 - `.markdownlint-cli2.yaml` controls the behavior of the CLI tool.
-This configuration already ignors Md files created inside some untraced folders like `pycache`.
+This configuration already ignors Md files created inside some untracked folders like `pycache`.

 **Reference documents**: